optimizely/oevents/README.md

 ## Downloading `oevents`

 You can download a zipped directory containing the `oevents` CLI [from this repo](https://github.com/optimizely/oevents/archive/master.zip) or you can download just the shell script [here](https://library.optimizely.com/data/oevents/v0.0.1/oevents)

-`oevents` lives in the  [Optimizely Labs Github repository](https://github.com/optimizely/labs/tree/master/labs/optimizely-data-cli).
-You can also access it by cloning the repository or downloading the `oevents` script directly from the Github web interface.

 ## Installation